Go Back Up

 Affordable health insurance coverage options for employees of small businesses

-Individuals who want their own health insurance policy can apply for coverage with help from the federal government through the SHOP Marketplace.
+Individuals who want their own health insurance policy can apply for coverage with help from the federal government through the Marketplace.
 They can also go through a state exchange or a local insurance agent.
 Remember, open enrollment is the most convenient time for individuals to start any new health plan.

 However, there is some wiggle room when it comes to open enrollment.
-Suppose an employee experiences a qualifying life event, such as losing their current health coverage, getting married or divorced, having a baby, or changing their residence.
-In that case, they can qualify for a special enrollment period.
+Suppose an employee experiences a qualifying life event, such as:

 Conclusion

-For small business employers, it can be challenging to keep up with the rules and regulations of employee health insurance.
-While companies with 50+ employees need to offer qualified health coverage or potentially face a penalty, smaller companies don’t have to.
+For many small businesses, it can be challenging to keep up with the rules and regulations surrounding employee health benefits.
+While larger employers with 50 or more FTEs need to offer health insurance to employees or potentially face a penalty, smaller employers don’t have to.
+However, offering health benefits is one of the best investments small business leaders can make.
+If you're worried about the cost of health coverage, consider a budget-friendly solution like an HRA.

 This blog article was originally published on November 10, 2020.
-It was last updated on February 26, 2024.
+It was last updated on October 4, 2024.

 Elizabeth Walker